rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 * Abbreviated form of the collection title (usually the creator's last name or an abbreviation of the organization's name);
 * Collection number;
 * Series/subseries title, if applicable;
-* Bolded header, if applicable;
 * Box number;
 * Folder number;
 * When adding folders to artificial (miscellaneous) collections or when interfiling a small number of folders in existing collections (additions), also add the accession number to the left corner of the front flap.

 Separate the collection title and manuscript number, series and subseries titles, and box and folder numbers with a slash.
 The box number always precedes the folder number.
-When using bolded headers, they should be followed by a colon before writing the folder title.
 Separate segments of the folder title with commas.

 ![Figure 1: Folder labeling](/10-PHYSICAL%20PROCESSING/Images/Figure1.jpg "Folder labeling")